wagtail/rfcs/text/089-atag-audit.md

   - Example: [Editing Home Page: Welcome to the Wagtail bakery!](https://static-wagtail-v6-3.netlify.app/admin/pages/60/edit/)
   - Proposed actions:
     - Add a programmatic association between fields and their comment presence indicator
-    - Make the comment presence indicator visible at all times.
+    - Make the comment presence indicator visible at all times, either for all users or users of "prefers contrast" theming.
     - (WCAG issue) Make the comment addition buttons visible at all times in commenting mode.
 - Fail: Comments in rich text.
 Comments are displayed as highlighted text within the rich text field.
 The association isn’t programmatically exposed.
   - Example: none available